SunsetWan/translationArchive/Episode 6.md

 <v Paul Hudson>I think you're right there.
 Assumes you involved community.
 You're gonna get community feedback.
 That's kind of we want really and

 00:19:18.192 --> 00:19:52.112
 <v Paul Hudson>retroactively.
-You can look at this some of the abolition proposals like SE 2 50 kind of a swift style guide, please. _Why do you want that straight?
+You can look at this some of the abolition proposals like SE 2 50 kind of a swift style guide, please. _[unclear]Why do you want that straight?
 Guys do that on now._ We can see the generating swift code from UI And but as the question what kind of swift code we generate on that comes the style guide thing.
-Of course, that got very heavily discussed in air quotes. _I go fucking because he felt that that's always be controversially_, we can agree on _Taliban space has been my No._ _The other thing to do is SwiftUI in general,_ so it's difficult because they revolted, want to have their
+Of course, that got very heavily discussed in air quotes. _[unclear]I go fucking because he felt that that's always be controversially_, we can agree on _[unclear]Taliban space has been my No._ _[unclear]The other thing to do is SwiftUI in general,_ so it's difficult because they revolted, want to have their

 00:19:52.112 --> 00:19:55.162
 <v Erica Sadun>views.
 But you also have to think about the tooling